dcunited001/dcunited001.github.io/_posts/2017-10-26-nonlinear-time-series-hyperspectra-dirichlet-energy-and-stochastic-calculus.md

 - how to talk aobut the dimensionality of data

 - definitions:
-  - mode: a base componet of a vector in a tensor (there's a better definition)
+  - mode: a base component of a vector in a tensor (there's a better definition)
   - free algebra: the simplest construction of a non/multi/linear system where there are no constraints in place